 I hope to accomplish more great families to come and experience our gem of a school!

 Stefanie Tuleya: I have been a Cook-Wissahickon parent since 2010 when my oldest son started Kindergarten.
-My younger son is currently in 5th grade at CW and we love the school and the wonderful CW teachers, staff, and families!
+My younger son is currently in 6th grade at CW and we love the school and the wonderful CW teachers, staff, and families!
 I’ve been involved in various roles in the HSA for many years.
 I’m also the Treasurer of the Wissahickon Sustainability Council (aka the Green Committee).
 As the HSA secretary, my goal is to keep this website updates and to communicate with CW families through emails and social media posts about things going on around the school or to share volunteer requests from teachers and our volunteer coordinator.
 If you aren’t receiving our emails, sign up here!
-I also take minutes at HSA meetings – you can access them here.
+You can contact me at email@example.com.

 Elisabeth Colella: Hello!
-Weather you know me as Elisabeth or Biz, I am a longtime parent at Cook-Wissahickon.
-My oldest, who started at Cook in 1st grade, is now a freshman at Temple University.
+Whether you know me as Elisabeth or Biz, I am a longtime parent at Cook-Wissahickon.
+My oldest, who started at Cook in 1st grade, is now a sophmore at Temple University.
 I have seven children—all of whom have attended Cook.
-Currently I have a 1st grader and kindergartener.
+Currently I have a 1st and 2nd graderr.
 My husband Tony, who is the manager of Wawa in Roxborough, and I moved to Wissahickon 14 years ago.
 While there isn’t always much faith in the Philadelphia School District, my husband and I couldn’t be any prouder to tell people that our kids attend Cook-Wissahickon.
 Cook-Wissahickon has been an incredible school for my children providing them with the foundation they needed to receive a great education.
 Currently, 6 of my children are in different Philadelphia public schools.
-Besides my K and 1st grader, I have a freshman at GAMP, a 7th grader at SLA Middle School, and two 5th graders at Masterman.
+Besides my 1st and 2nd grader, I have a sophomore at GAMP, an 8th grader at SLA Middle School, and two 6th graders at Masterman.
 When families and schools come together it provides a great education for the children!
 Looking forward to another great year!